snehsuresh/HybridRuleEngine/README.md

 This project, HybridRuleEngine, builds a real-time offer recommendation system for live-service games.
 Player data is loaded in Python, passed to C for ultra-fast rule evaluation, and results are logged for future analysis.
 Fast C Batch using OpenMP, vectorization, and batched memory handling.
 The result: 330x speedup over regular Python and 234x faster than Numba.
 This project demonstrates practical hybrid optimization, bridging data science flexibility with performance-critical real-time game requirements.

-## Wait, where’s the real data?
-Oh, you thought I’d just drop millions of real player records here?
-Yeah… no. Legal would hunt me down with a Nerf gun.
-So, all player data in this repo is 100% fake, handcrafted with love and Python’s random module.

-## Also, this is not the actual production code.
-The original is buried under layers of NDAs, corporate processes, and some "senior architect’s" very strong opinions.
-What you see here is a clean-room, spiritual successor—same core ideas, completely fresh code.

 ## 📂 Directory Structure